Soft Belt Training: Maximize Gym Performance & Comfort

 Indeed, they offer more width and flexibility without straying into the waist, so they fit better

-3. Should beginners use a soft belt?
+3. Should beginners use a fit belt?

 Use it during heavy lifting sessions; yet, avoid overdependence to naturally develop your core.